jamf/Setup-Manager/ConfigurationProfile.md

 </dict>
 ```

-Note: This is intended to check if app are installed from the Mac App Store or Jamf App Installers.
-In my experience, these installation methods are quite unreliable, hence the timeout.
+Note: This is intended to check if an app is installed from the Mac App Store or by Jamf App Installers.
+In my experience, these installation methods are quite unreliable during enrollment, hence the timeout.
 Since you cannot anticipate the order in which these apps may be installed, it is best to put the `watchPath` actions at the end.
-For large installations (Xcode) you want to set a large timeout.
+For large installations, such as Xcode, or Adobe apps, you want to set a large timeout.

 ### Wait